Future proof your career by joining one of the most in demand professions- nursing!

 You will train in our simulated hospital ward with state-of-the-art medical equipment.
 This Diploma will teach you how to be an Enrolled nurse by providing skills and knowledge in human biology, chemistry, medical terminology, medicines and how to deal with a range of people from different backgrounds.

-You'll gain skills that are relevant to current industry trends and practices and on completion you will be able to:
+You'll gain skills that are relevant to current industry trends and practices.

 - Assist in the provision of preventative, curative and rehabilitative nursing